 How will beard butter make my beard look?

 If you’re not a fan of the shine from beard oil, beard butter may be for you.
-It creates a more subtle look, as most of the product is absorbed into the skin instead of leaving a coating on the beard.
+It creates a more subtle look.

 With more of a matte finish, it’s less attention-grabbing than a look that beard wax would achieve.
 For many men, that could be perfect.